 - Customize your cover letter.
 Says a colleague, “tell me exactly why you are the best person for THIS job.
 Don’t make me connect the dots and don’t waste my time with a laundry list of jobs you’ve held before; that’s what your resume is for.”

 - Don’t get organization’s name wrong in your cover letter.
 You should always proofread your application for typos and grammar mistakes.
 Those things are not always deal-breakers.
 But huge errors like getting the org’s name or mission wrong will automatically get you rejected.

 - Do use PDF for your resume and cover.
 It preserves formatting and makes everything look nicer.
 And it avoids your accidentally sending in a document with track changes.

 - Don’t send a picture of you with your application.
 I know this is a (terrible) practice in many countries, but it’s not common in the US.
-Since judging applicants based on characteristics like ethnicity or age is illegal, your picture will freak everyone the F out.
+Since judging applicants based on characteristics like ethnicity or age is illegal, your picture will freak everyone out.

 - Don’t use a dumbass email address: SugarBooty_420@gmail.com is not appropriate.
 Do use your full name as your email address.

 - Don’t have a dumbass voicemail greeting message.
 Your chances to get hired greatly decrease if someone calls to schedule an interview with you and they get an unprofessional voicemail.

 - Do research the organization you’re applying to: You will be asked how your skills and experience are a good fit.
 You will sound a lot more impressive if you can say things like “I saw in your last blog post that you have a challenge with blah blah.
 I have experience working with blah blah, etc.”